mAbduqayum/python-workbook/000_intro/028_eid_fitr/eid_fitr.md

 ## Note
 - This is a simplified calculation for educational purposes
-- Real Islamic calendar calculations are more complex
+- Real Hijri calendar calculations are more complex
 - Actual dates may vary by 1-2 days due to moon sighting